open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - Cloud Vendor:
 - OSS lib author:
 - App Developer:
+- App SRE:

+## Design Principles

+- **Independent Ownership**: Any individual or organization should be able to create and maintain a semantic convention registry independently, without requiring active coordination with the OTEL project.
+- **Registry Accessibility**: Semantic convention registries can be either private or public, allowing flexibility based on the needs of the owner.
+- **Community Support Tools**: The OTEL project will provide and maintain tools to assist the community in creating, validating, resolving, and publishing semantic convention registries (i.e. Weaver tool).
+- **Core Policy Enforcement**: The OTEL project will establish and enforce a set of core policies that all semantic convention registries must adhere to, ensuring consistency and reliability.
+- **Cross-Registry References**: References between different semantic convention registries should be supported, facilitating interoperability and integration across various registries.
+- **Circular Reference Handling**: Circular references between semantic convention registries must be detected, reported, and rejected to prevent conflicts and maintain the integrity of the system.

+## Design Principles

+- Anyone should be able to own a semantic convention registry without any active coordination mechanism with OTEL.
+- A semantic convention registry can be private or public.
+- The OTEL project will maintain a tool to help the community to create, validate, resolve, and publish semantic convention registries.
+- The OTEL project will maintain a set of core policies that must be enforced on any semantic convention registry.
+- References between semantic conventions registries should be supported.
+- Circular references between semantic conventions registries should be detected, reported, and rejected.

 ## Semantic Convention Registry Changes

-- A semantic convention registry can be defined by anyone.
+- A semantic convention registry can be defined by anyone and without any kind of coordination with OTEL.
 For all the following examples, registry authors can extend or amend the OTEL registry or create their own attributes and groups:
   - A vendor publishes a semconv registry for their products, so their customers can discover and use their signals
   - A community publishes a semconv registry for a specific domain that is too specific to be included in the OTEL registry
   - An individual publishes a semconv registry for their own OSS library or project